ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 * If there is no attacker on the unencrypted path, the unencrypted resolver can be configured in such a way that compatible clients can reliably detect active attacks on the encrypted path.
-* If there is an active attacker on either path, their attack lasts only as long as they remain on-path.
+* If the attacker is on the encrypted path, their attack lasts only as long as they remain on-path.
+* If the attacker is on the unencrypted path, their attack lasts only a short time after they cease to be on-path.

 # Discovery Using Resolver IP Addresses {#by-ip}